 To address this problem, the Copyright Office released a study in 2013 that recommended the creation of a simplified process for resolving lower value copyright claims.
 This voluntary dispute resolution system proposed would be centralized in the USCO and only hear claims with an amount at stake under $30,000.
 It would be designed to provide an easy and streamlined process for creators—including the ability to conduct proceedings remotely.

 The Copyright Alliance supports the creation of a small claims system with the following characteristics, many of which are reflected in the Copyright Office’s proposal:

-Provide effective remedies to plaintiffs, and incentivize participation by defendants;
+Provides effective remedies to plaintiffs, and incentivizes participation by defendants;

 Appropriately limits the scope and nature of claims and counterclaims;

 Discourages frivolous or “nuisance” claims, counterclaims and defenses.

 U.S. COPYRIGHT OFFICE, COPYRIGHT SMALL CLAIMS, A REPORT OF THE REGISTER OF COPYRIGHTS 1 (2013), available at http://copyright.gov/docs/smallclaims/usco-smallcopyrightclaims.pdf.